-The trial is to be initiated only by specialist endocrinologists.
+The trial is to be initiated only by diabetes specialists.
 The specialist must inform the patient's GP of the indication under which the trial is commenced and the continuation criteria the patient must meet at their six month diabetes clinic review.

-The following patient groups with diabetes are eligible for a six month trial (to be initiated by specialist endocrinologists only) of the FreeStyle Libre:
+The following patient groups with diabetes are eligible for a six month trial (to be initiated by diabetes specialists only) of the FreeStyle Libre: